 Yaxhá means “blue-green water” in the language of the Maya.
 This ancient city of the Maya culture can be found in the lowlands of Guatemala in the state of Petén.
 The border to the neighboring country of Belize is just a few kilometers away.

-The ancient town was build near the Lake Yaxha.
-It is surrounded by a protected area of sub-tropical rain forest.
-Beside Tikal and El Mirador, it is the third largest City of the Mayas in Guatemala.
-For the first time it was reported by Teoberto Maler who visited the site in 1904.
+The city was built in the immediate vicinity of the lake Laguna Yaxhá.
+It is surrounded by a nature reserve covering the original subtropical forest.
+Besides Tikal and El Mirador, Yaxhá is the third largest Maya settlement in Guatemala.
+The first report about the city derives from Teobert Maler who has visited the site in 1904.

 Check my book or eBook at Amazon:

 THE MAYA SITES - HIDDEN TREASURES OF THE RAIN FOREST